crate/crash/DEVELOP.rst

 - Create a tag by running ``./devtools/create_tag.sh``

-- Pushing a tag triggers a Github Workflow which creates a new `Release
+- ``create_tag.sh`` pushes a new tag to Github, that triggers a Github action which releases the new version to PyPi.
-  <https://github.com/crate/crash/releases>`_.
-Publish this release to trigger
-  a deployment to PyPi and to generate a standalone crash bundle.

 - Archive docs for old releases (see below)